RKE2, also known as RKE Government, is Rancher's next-generation Kubernetes distribution.

 To meet these goals, RKE2 does the following:

-- Provides defaults and configuration options that allow clusters to pass the CIS Kubernetes Benchmark with minimal operator intervention
+- Provides defaults and configuration options that allow clusters to pass the CIS Kubernetes Benchmark v1.5 or v1.6with minimal operator intervention

 - Enables FIPS 140-2 compliance

 - Regularly scans components for CVEs using trivy in our build pipeline

 How is this different from RKE or K3s?¶